hubgit/jquery-microdata/README.md

 # jQuery Things

-A new approach to the HTML5 Microdata API
+A new approach to the HTML Microdata API

 ## Methods